Huanzhuo/pICA-emu/README.md

 ## 1.2.
 Description

-This application emulate the Progressice Independent Component Analysis (pICA) in the network, it is **based on the [comnetsemu](https://git.comnets.net/public-repo/comnetsemu)**.
+This application emulate the Progressive Independent Component Analysis (pICA) in the network, it is **based on the [comnetsemu](https://git.comnets.net/public-repo/comnetsemu)**.
 A pICA demonstrator can be accessed on [pICA-Demo](https://huanzhuo.github.io/pICA-demo/).

 ## 1.3.
 Requirements